Erik Satie: Early years

-After the Franco-Prussian War, Alfred Satie sold his business and the family moved to Paris, where he eventually set up as a music publisher.
+After the Franco-Prussian War Alfred Satie sold his business and the family moved to Paris, where he set up as a music publisher.
 In 1872 Jane Satie died and Eric and his brother were sent back to Honfleur to be brought up by Alfred's parents.
 The boys were rebaptised as Roman Catholics and educated at a local boarding school, where Satie excelled in history and Latin but nothing else.
 In 1874 he began taking music lessons with a local organist, Gustave Vinot, a former pupil of Louis Niedermeyer.
 Vinot stimulated Satie's love of old church music, and in particular Gregorian chant.